hoprnet/hoprnet/packages/core/crates/core-strategy/README.md

 The constant `k` can be also set to a value > 1, which will make the strategy to open more channels for smaller networks, but it would keep the same asymptotic properties.

+All the above parameters can be changed at runtime.

+If the `Nmax` value is set to a lower value than there are opened channels, the strategy will close channels regardless the `Q` quality threshold to satisfy the `Nmax` limit (but still worse quality channels will close first).

 ## Random Strategy

 Currently not yet implemented.